-We asked our Development Manager Vesa Vähänen, and the answer is clear:
+We asked our Director of Development Vesa Vähänen, and the answer is clear:

 Many of our customers have calculated how much the productivity of their employees has increased with changing to LED technology.
 The numbers are big.
 But are these real-life success stories yet telling the story of human centric lighting?
 No, not yet.
 Instead, they tell the story of high-quality lighting, and the major effect it has on our day-to-day life.

 For us, the most important thing is to make sure the lighting is trustworthy, easy to use and supports the activities and tasks people are expected to do in each space.
 And how to achieve that?
 Simply by providing a lighting solution, and no less than that – including high-quality luminaires, great design and a lighting control technology.”